 Open Spaces in Downend and Bromley Heath

 The Open Spaces in our Parish are owned by South Gloucestershire Council but the Parish Council works very hard to support local people to enable them to share in the management of these spaces.
-The Open Spaces Committee has responsibility for parks, footpaths, dog bins and litter bins.
+The Parish Council has responsibility for parks, footpaths, dog bins and litter bins.

 - The Skate Park was set up in 2004 through the hard work of a group of local young people called the Bromley Heath Recreational Action Group (BHRAG).
 They worked with South Gloucestershire Council (SGC) and the Parish Council and raised grants to install the equipment.
 The site can be accessed from the playing fields off Queensholm Crescent in Bromley Heath or from the cycle track alongside the A4174 Ring Road.